-From the Toolbox, click on the Parallel icon and drag-drop on top of the main branch.
+1. From the Toolbox, click on the Parallel icon and drag-drop on top of the main branch.

-- 2. To add more branches, select the Branch icon and drag-drop it on top of either end of the Parallel construct. - 3.
+- 2. To add more branches, select the Branch of the Parallel construct. - 3.
 Repeat the drag-drop of the Branch icon so that you have four branches as shown below.